concourse/governance/cmd/harmonize/README.md

 1. Under "OAuth2", check the `bot` scope, check the `Administrator` permission, and copy the URL.
     * Navigate to the URL in your browser and invite the bot to the server.
+1. After the bot has joined, drag their role to the highest level under "Roles" in the server settings.
+This is necessary for the bot to be able to reorder roles.

 At this point the bot should be a member of the server.
 It appears offline, so you'll have to manually check the member list.